edgexfoundry/edgex-docs/docs_src/design/adr/0020-UnitOfMeasure.md

   units_standard: "UCUM"
 ```

 The unit of measure standard would be specified as a string in the device profile.
 Note each device resource could specify a different unit of measure standard.

+!!!
+Note
+    It was suggested by @cloudxxx8 that in order to keep backward compatibility (which contains a [units field](https://github.com/edgexfoundry/go-mod-core-contracts/blob/352324e9c8b8d76ffd6147dc5ec2da6dd8f275fd/v2/dtos/resourceproperties.go#L15)), we keep units and units standard as separate fields (vs having units with value and standard fields).

+!!!
+Note
+    As units is now being considered to add to reading ([per device profile changes ADR](https://github.com/edgexfoundry/edgex-docs/pull/674)), units_standard should be added (optionally) to the reading as well.
+Alternatively, we could add a string key/value pair designating both (ex: "Cel":"UCUM").

 ### Validation